 - RV/Bus: Oversized vehicles have an entirely separate parking area than the main garages — be sure to follow signs in order to get to the right place!
-Parking for these is only a couple an extra $5 more than general parking.
+Parking for these is only an extra $5 more than general parking.

 - Evening: Did someone say … free?!
 During non-peak season, parking after 6 p.m. is free at Universal.
 During busier times of the year, you’ll still find discounted rates.
 If you’re visiting Orlando for other attractions and just want to make a brief appearance at CityWalk, this is the best time.
 Save that money and buy yourself a souvenir!
-Keep in mind that this isn’t the case during special events such as Halloween Horror Nights.
+Keep in mind that this isn’t the case during special events, such as Halloween Horror Nights.

 - Valet: At two different price points (two hours and under, or over two hours), valet certainly has its perks.
-You’ll be parked in a separate area super close to the CityWalk entrance, and be directed towards a less busy security station.
+You’ll be parked in a separate area super close to the CityWalk entrance, and be directed toward a less busy security station.